cramdoulfa/marc-website/docs/_pages/index.md

 I am a transdisciplinary researcher and technologist.

-I have carried research in academia (UC Berkeley), big tech (Facebook AI) and start-up environments (Bloom, Jalgos).
+I have carried out research in academia (UC Berkeley), big tech (Facebook AI) and start-up environments (Bloom, Jalgos).

 I went from building algorithms to analysing their impact on society.
 I now investigate algorithmic biases, with a focus on social media recommender systems.